yi-hui-wang/Fantasy-Football-Analysis/PerformanceMetrics_heatmapts.md

 The time series plot shows MAE of each position over 17 weeks.
 Throughout the season, tie end predictions remain to be the best.
 Although the quarter back prediction is the worst in general, it is not always the worst.
 The MAE of the quarter back prediction is lower than the defense prediction in Week 4, 10, and 15.
 MAE of each position varies week to week and displays large swing sometimes.
 For example, the MAE of the previous week could be as twice as this week.

 # Summary

 In summary, you learned how to calculate commonly used performance metrics and apply them to fantasy football data for different questions.
 The results can help evaluate the predictability of the data that hopefully can benefit your decision making in drafting players.
 The codes can be applicable to another data source or another reason, which could result in different conclusions about performance.

 Since the prediction provided from online platforms has noticeable errors, our next topic is to explore approaches to improve these predicted points and/or create our own prediction.

+### Reference
+Botchkarev 2019: A New Typology Design of Performance Metrics to Measure Errors in Machine Learning Regression Algorithms, Interdisciplinary Journal of Information, Knowledge, and Management, 14, 45-76, https://doi.org/10.28945/4184